TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-h2a-add-hyperv.md

             "order": 2,
             "controlType": "textbox",
-            "displayLabel": "Provide error ID or job ID of the add or register operation", "watermarkText": "Open a new tab, navigate to Recovery Services Vault, click on Jobs & paste error or job id of failed job", "required": false
+            "displayLabel": "Provide error ID or job ID of the add or register operation", "watermarkText": "Enter in the error ID or job ID", "infoBalloonText": "Open a new tab, navigate to Recovery Services Vault, click on Jobs & paste error or job ID of failed job", "required": false
         },
         {